-In the case of a Shelter for a hazmat or chemical release outside the building, it may be necessary to seal exterior windows and doors.
-All classrooms in the school should be equipped with emergency go-kits containing supplies needed to seal windows and doors.
+In the case of a SHELTER for a hazmat or chemical release outside the building, it may be necessary to seal exterior windows and doors.
+All classrooms should be equipped with emergency go-kits containing supplies needed to seal windows and doors.
 In some cases, relocating staff and students to a room with less exterior exposure may be needed, but sealing the doors/windows is still needed to isolate the hazard.